trishatjokro/idr-usd-fx/README.md

 [`events/EVENTS_SOURCES.md`](events/EVENTS_SOURCES.md).

 ### Cleaning decisions
-- FRED marks non-trading days (weekends, US bank holidays) with `.`.
+- The source marks non-trading days (weekends, TARGET/bank holidays) as null.
   These rows are **dropped, not forward-filled**, so every observation is real.
   All returns and volatility are therefore computed on **trading days only**.
 - Volatility is the standard deviation of daily returns, **annualized with √252**.
 - Full cleaning notes are written to [`data/data_notes.md`](data/data_notes.md).